 First, brilliant data scientists can develop analytics or machine learning algorithms based on their favorite toolstack.
 But next, the question arises on how to make the algorithms operational, how to test different hypotheses and how to apply the algorithms on large sets of data.
 This is where data scientists often get stuck, as they need a software development cycle and a lot of patience to experiment with their algorithms and fine-tune the business cases.
 With Waylay, data scientists can integrate their algorithms into the automation flows, no matter how the algorithm was developed.

 In addition, to obtain the best results in analytics, companies need to combine domain expertise, their deep knowledge of equipment and physical processes with analytics algorithms.
 Not just one or the other, but a combination of both.
 Waylay helps to express these heuristics with a holistic approach and embeds the algorithm for best results in any specific use case.

 4. Be aware of reality of scattered information

-Often we think of IoT as a greenfield situation, but in real life it is brownfield and businesses need to combine data from different sources to get to the right outcome.
+Often we think of IIoT as a greenfield situation, but in real life it is brownfield and businesses need to combine data from different sources to get to the right outcome.

-Obviously, data sources are diverse and can originate from IoT, OT and IT information.
+Obviously, data sources are diverse and can originate from IIoT, OT and IT information.

-Sensors or IoT gateways provide large amounts of data that live in IoT platforms, IT environments collect information from ERP systems and asset management systems, OT gathers data through SCADA systems and finally, the data influx from analytics and machine learning algorithms can complete the IoT data abundance.
+Sensors or IIoT gateways provide large amounts of data that live in IIoT platforms, IT environments collect information from ERP systems and asset management systems, OT gathers data through SCADA systems and finally, the data influx from analytics and machine learning algorithms can complete the IIoT data abundance.
 Only if we can ingest, process and combine this plethora of data in a flexible and automated way, we can generate relevant and actionable results.

 5. Not all assets are connected from day 1